wwnorton/style/guides-website/docs/javascript-style.md

 export default es6;↵
 ```

+### Method Chains

-### Use indentation when making long method chains (more than 2 method chains).
+Use indentation when making long method chains (more than 2 method chains).
 Use a leading dot, which emphasizes that the line is a method call, not a new statement.

 eslint: [`newline-per-chained-call`](https://eslint.org/docs/rules/newline-per-chained-call) [`no-whitespace-before-property`](https://eslint.org/docs/rules/no-whitespace-before-property)

 ```javascript